yandexdataschool/AgentNet/docs/modules/agent.md

 agent and recurrence
 ============

-AgentNet core abstraction is Recurrence - a lasagne container-layer that can hold arbitrary graph and roll it for specified number of steps.

 An Agent (MDP Agent) is user-friendly interface that implements Markov Decision Process kind of interaction via recurrence (environment->agent->environment->agent->...).